 Therefore; this would instantly give you an idea of whether you have got a narrow, medium, or wide foot.
 Hence, if you have wider feet, then we’d advise you to not go for shoes that are a bit narrow in design.
 If you do so they’ll exert pressure on your foot.
 Thus; it may even cause blisters and swelling.
 Therefore; upon usage, we have found out that medium sides shoes tend to be well suited to a vast majority of riders.

 Step: 4 – Order your shoe and your cleats along with it

 So; now that you have carried out all necessary measurements, do cross-check everything carefully and proceed with buying an ideal shoe of your preference.
-Furthermore; you can either have them delivered to your doorstep or buy from a nearby outlet of your preference.
-However; do not forget to buy compatible cleats along with it and mount these cleats accordingly.
+Furthermore; you can either have them delivered to your doorstep or buy them from a nearby outlet of your preference.
+However; do not forget to buy compatible cleats along with them and mount these cleats accordingly.

 **Width in Relation to your Foot Length

 |24.7 cm||22.2 – 23.5||> 23.6|

 |25.1 cm||22.4 – 23.7||> 23.8|